Tinkoff/stapp/README.md

 // And hey, don't forget to check the redux devtools!
 ```

-So, a microapp in Stapp terminology is an object, that has only a few fields: `state$`, which is an observable state of an app, and an `api`, which comprises methods to change the state.
+So, a microapp in Stapp terminology is an object, that has only a few fields:
+* `subscribe(state => ...)`: method to observe state changes
+* `api`: comprises methods to change the state

 ## Modules